-Anyone in your company who uses the company’s IT network, applications, or email server must undergo cyber security training.
+Anyone who uses the company’s IT network, applications, or email server must undergo cyber security training.
 At a minimum, teach employees the cyber security basics and a few best practices for safe computing.
 They should know:

 - what constitutes a strong password,